Table of Contents

 The processing of the yarns remains the same as other clothing fabrics.
 After that, manufacturers create designs using the bobbin or needle method mainly.
 But there are other types of laces that require their own method of production.

-When the design is done, the fabric goes through some treatments like pressing, calendering, etc. They help the design and fabric to settle firmly.
+When the design is done, the fabric goes through some treatments like pressing, calendaring, etc. They help the design and fabric to settle firmly.

 There are some primary lacing methods like:

 Apart from these 5 methods, there are some other sub-methods too.
 Some local areas even have their own methods of making lace fabrics.
-We talked about that in the types of lace article.
-You can go there to learn more.
+We cover fully in the types of lace article.
+Please check 39 Famous Types of Lace: Everything You Need to Know to learn more.

 There are two types of designs artisans use to make lace fabrics.
 They are: